|OECD Agriculture Ministerial Meeting 2010

 (13.)
 Ministers recognised that the increasingly diverse situations in developing countries require different policy responses.
 They noted the role that OECD countries play in the development process and as markets for developing country exports.
 Ministers reaffirmed the commitment to assist in the improvement of the food situation in developing countries by helping to strengthen the agro‑food sectors in those countries, and by pursuing food aid efforts.
 They recognised that agricultural policy reform, in both the OECD countries and in the developing countries, should aid, in the long run, the development process.

-The Council of the OECD met at Ministerial level on 12 and 13 May 1987.
-The following is the full text of the section on agriculture in the communiqué issued at the conclusion of that meeting:[v]
+The Council of the OECD met at Ministerial level on 12 and

 The 1987 OECD Ministerial Principles for agricultural policy reform